NYSCF Innovators Develop Method For Controlling Brain Activity With Holograms

 The researchers ran tests on the motor, vision, and touch areas of the brain as the mice walked along a treadmill.
-While the mice didn’t show behavioral changes after the stimulation, they showed brain activity that resembled what would appear when they feel a sensation.
+While the mice did not show behavioral changes after the stimulation, their brain activity resembled activity in response to a sensation.

 The researchers’ hope is that this tool could be used to recreate lost sensations due to peripheral nerve damage, allow patients to better control prosthetic limbs, restore vision in the blind, or help paralysis patients feel touch.

-However, before any of this is possible, there’s still work to do.
+Before any of this is possible, however, there is still work to do.
 The authors say the next step is to study patterns of human brain activation during sensation so they can precisely reproduce them using the holographic tool.
-They will also work on making the technology more accessible—so it an fit in a backpack—and scaling it up so that it can work on more than just the brain’s outer layer.
+They will also work on making the technology more accessible—so it can fit in a backpack—and scaling it up so that it can work on more than just the brain’s outer layer.